Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 3.4 Assurance

-To minimize risk to verifiers, the City, and licence holders, the Rental Property Rental Business Licence credential is only issued following successful authentication and validation of:
+To minimize risk to verifiers, the City, and licence holders, the Rental Property Business Licence credential is only issued following successful authentication and validation of:

 - **Applicant identity** – via the BC Person Credential (high-assurance, Level 3 trusted digital identity).
 - **Primary address history** – verified using ICBC address records or the Person Credential.